nazarhktwitch/EasyRequests/README.md

-This is a Python application that supports multiple languages and includes various modes such as sending GET and POST requests, brute force attacks, and more.
-The application also allows users to choose between different ASCII art styles and languages.
+This is a Python app that supports multiple languages and includes various modes such as sending GET and POST requests, brute force attacks, and more.

 ## Features

-- Multi-language support: English, Russian, Ukrainian, Chinese, Japanese, French, and Spanish (Request for more).
-- ASCII Art: Classic, Modern, and Retro styles.
+- Multi-language support.
 - Modes for sending GET/POST requests and brute-force operations.
 - Simple and interactive menu system.